-Department Office: 2320A Chamberlin Hall 1150 University Avenue Madison, Wisconsin 53706-1390 Telephone: (608) 263-3279 e-mail: snc@physics.wisc.edu Fax: (608) 262-3077
+Department Office: 2320A Chamberin Hall

+1150 University Avenue

+Madison, Wisconsin 53706-1390

+Telephone: (608) 263-3279

+e-mail: snc@physics.wisc.edu

+Fax: (608) 262-3077

-We are especially excited about the possibility of the University of Wisconsin-Madison hosting graduate and postdoctoral Fellows sponsored by the LHC Theory Initiative.
+We are especially excited about the possibility of UW-Madison hosting graduate and postdoctoral Fellows sponsored by the LHC Theory Initiative.
 UW-Madison has a strong tradition in connecting particle physics theory with experiment.
 We are the home of the Phenomenology Institute, the first institute founded in the United States devoted to the theoretical explanation of phenomena in high energy experiments.
-Our experimental group is a leader in both the ATLAS and CMS experiments at the LHC, and works in close collaboration with the Phenomenology group.
+Our experimental group is a leader in both the ATLAS and CMS experiments at the LHC, and works in close collaboration with the phenomenology group.